jobrunr/website/content/de/documentation/configuration/fluent/_index.md

 boolean isBackgroundJobServerEnabled = true; // or get it via ENV variables boolean isDashboardEnabled = true; // or get it via ENV variables JobRunr.configure()
+            .useJobActivator(jobActivator)
             .useJobStorageProvider(jobStorageProvider)
-            .useJobActivator(jobActivator)
             .withJobFilter(new RetryFilter(2)) // only do two retries by default
-            .useDefaultBackgroundJobServerIf(isBackgroundJobServerEnabled, 4)  // only use 4 worker threads
+            .useBackgroundJobServerIf(isBackgroundJobServerEnabled, 4)  // only use 4 worker threads
             .useDashboardIf(isDashboardEnabled, 80) // start on port 80 instead of 8000
             .useJmxExtensions()
             .initialize();